Martina Navratilova: Early life and background

 Navratilova was born Martina Šubertová in Prague, Czechoslovakia.
 Her parents divorced when she was three, and her mother, an accomplished gymnast, tennis player, and ski instructor, moved the family to Řevnice.
 In 1962, her mother Jana married Miroslav Navrátil, who became her first tennis coach.
 Martina then took the name of her stepfather (adding the feminine suffix -ová), thus becoming Martina Navrátilová.
 Her father, Mirek (officially Miroslav Šubert), was a ski instructor.

 Navratilova has a younger sister, Jana, and an older paternal half-brother.
 Her grandmother, Agnes Semanska, was a tennis player for the Czechoslovak Federation before the Second World War and had a ranking as high as No. 2 among Czech women during her amateur career.

 When Navratilova was four, she was hitting a tennis ball off a concrete wall and started to play tennis regularly at age seven.
-In 1972, at the age of 15, Navratilova won the Czechoslovakia national tennis championship.
+In 1972, at the age of 15, she won the Czechoslovakia national tennis championship.
 In 1973, aged 16, she made her debut on the United States Lawn Tennis Association professional tour but did not turn professional until 1975.
 Although perhaps most renowned for her mastery of fast low-bouncing grass, her best early showing at majors was on the red clay at the French Open, where she would go on to reach the final six times.
 In 1973, she made the quarterfinals, where she lost 6–7, 4–6 to Evonne Goolagong.
 She made the quarterfinals the next year and lost to Helga Masthoff (née Niessen).

 Professional tennis career

 Early career

-Navratilova won her first professional singles title in Orlando, Florida in 1974 at the age of 17.
-Upon arriving in the United States, Navratilova lived with former actress Frances Dewey Wormser and her husband Morton Wormser, a tennis enthusiast.
+Navratilova won her first professional singles title in Orlando, Florida, in 1974 at the age of 17.
+Upon arriving in the United States, she lived with former actress Frances Dewey Wormser and her husband Morton Wormser, a tennis enthusiast.

 Navratilova was the runner-up at two major singles tournaments in 1975; the Australian Open (won by Goolagong) and the French Open (won by Chris Evert in three sets).
-After losing to Evert in the semifinals of the US Open in September, the 18-year-old Navratilova went to the offices of the Immigration and Naturalization Service in New York City and informed them that she wished to defect from Communist Czechoslovakia.
+After losing to Evert in the semifinals of the US Open in September, the 18-year-old Navratilova went to the offices of the Immigration and Naturalization Service in New York City and informed them that she wished to defect from communist Czechoslovakia.
 Within a month, she received a green card and in 1981 became a US citizen.
 Also, in 1975, Navratilova teamed with world number one Evert to win the French Open women's doubles title, Navratilova's first major title outside of mixed doubles.
 They teamed again in 1976 to win the Wimbledon women's doubles title over Billie Jean King and Bette Stove.